greg-raven/Uncommon-Sense/_posts/2023-04-07-terrorism-as-a-political-weapon.md

 ---
-title: 'Terrorism as a political weapon'
+title: "Terrorism as a political weapon"
 layout: post
 categories:
 - evil